U.S. Payments Forum Working Committees and Special Interest Groups

-The EMV Migration Forum has seven working committees and two special interest groups focused on different topics relevant to EMV Migration.
-The working committee topics and activities are chosen by EMV Forum members based on critical issues discussed in the Forum meetings.
+The U.S. Payments Forum has five working committees and two special interest groups focused on different topics relevant to EMV migration and emerging payments technologies.
+The working committee topics and activities are chosen by Forum members based on critical issues discussed in the Forum meetings.
 Forum members can join any working committee and lead or participate in committee projects.
-Projects are defined by the committee members to focus on the critical issues or challenges that impact the U.S. payments industry migration to EMV.
-Working committees meet at EMV Migration Forum in-person meetings and in regular teleconferences.
+Projects are defined by the committee members to focus on the critical issues or challenges that impact the U.S. payments industry migration to EMV or implementation of new payments technologies.
+Working committees meet at U.S. Payments Forum in-person meetings and in regular teleconferences.

 Card-Not-Present Fraud Working Committee.
-The Card-Not-Present Fraud Working Committee goal is to create a comprehensive best practices strategy to mitigate card-not-present fraud in the new EMV chip card environment, using a balanced approach considering all key stakeholders – issuers, consumers, merchants, acquirers, networks and third parties.
-Currently, the Working Committee projects include reviewing and assembling lessons learned from other country migrations, benchmarking potential tools used to address fraud, monitoring fraud levels and collaborating with other organizations to understand fraud costs, and providing best practices for online fraud management.
+The Card-Not-Present Fraud Working Committee goal is to create a comprehensive best practices strategy to mitigate card-not-present fraud, using a balanced approach considering all key stakeholders – issuers, consumers, merchants, acquirers, networks and third parties.
+Working Committee projects include benchmarking potential tools used to address fraud, monitoring fraud levels and collaborating with other organizations to understand fraud costs, and providing best practices for online fraud management.

 Communication and Education Working Committee.
-The Communication and Education Working Committee goal is to deliver a communications plan for key payments industry stakeholder that promotes an efficient, timely and effective migration to EMV-enabled cards, devices and terminals in the United States.
-Committee projects include leading the Forum’s efforts on developing clear, consistent messaging around EMV migration.
+The Communication and Education Working Committee goal is to deliver communications best practices and educational resources for key payments industry stakeholders that promotes an efficient, timely and effective migration to EMV-enabled cards, devices and terminals and emerging payments technologies in the United States.

 Petroleum Working Committee.
 The Petroleum Working Committee is for all interested parties to work collaboratively to identify, review and resolve challenges associated with implementation of EMV within the U.S. petroleum and convenience market.
 The Petroleum Working Committee includes payment networks, petroleum and convenience merchants, petroleum-specific acquirers, petroleum and convenience POS vendors and fuel dispenser manufacturers, and other organizations servicing the petroleum and convenience category.
 The initial focus of the Working Committee is looking at how to streamline EMV testing and certification for the petroleum industry.